kubernetes-csi/docs/book/src/raw-block.md

 The difference between a request for a mounted (file) volume and a block volume is the `VolumeCapabilities` field of the request.
 Note that this field is an array and the created volume must support ALL of the capabilities requested, or else return an error.
-If the `AccessType` method of a `VolumeCapability` `VolumeCapability_Block`, then the capability is requesting a raw block volume.
+If the `AccessType` method of a `VolumeCapability` is `VolumeCapability_Block`, then the capability is requesting a raw block volume.
 Unlike mount volumes, block volumes don't have any specific capabilities that need to be validated, although access modes still apply.